Madhav-000-s/Madhav-000-s/README.md

 Third-year Computer Science student passionate about building full-stack applications that solve real problems.
 I love working across the entire stack—from crafting smooth animations with GSAP and Three.js to architecting scalable backends with efficient databases.

-Currently exploring the intersection of **web development** and **artificial intelligence**, building projects that leverage modern AI capabilities while maintaining clean, production-ready code.
+machine learning enthusiast with hands-on internship experience and active side projects using ML models to solve real world problems.
+Experienced in building intelligent systems using PyTorch, scikit-learn, and modern LLMs.

 **What I'm up to:**
 - 🔭 Building full-stack apps with Next.js, React, and TypeScript
-- 🤖 Integrating AI/ML into web applications
+- 🤖 Integrating ML models and LLMs into web applications
 - 📱 Developing cross-platform mobile apps with React Native
 - 🎨 Creating immersive experiences with GSAP and Three.js
+- 🧠 Training and deploying ML models for real-world applications

 ---